cran-task-views/ClinicalTrials/ClinicalTrials.md

 #### *Survival Analysis*

 This task view focuses on packages relevant to clinical trials.
 For a more comprehensive list of packages on this topic, please refer to the `r view("Survival")` task view.

-- `r pkg("ipcwswitch")` contains functions for formatting clinical trials data and implementing inverse probability of censoring weights to handle treatment switches when estimating causal treatment effect in randomized clinical trials.

 -  `r pkg("multcomp")`allows simultaneous inference on general linear hypotheses within a parametric model, such as a Cox proportional hazards model or a parametric survival model.